<em>Phormium</em>, New Zealand flax: planting, pruning, care

 Maintenance, pruning and care

-Phormium is easy to grow in regions where it does not freeze severely.
+Phormium is easy to grow in regions where there are no severe frosts.

 In open ground

-Protect the base with a thick mat of gravel or dead leaves to retain soil moisture in summer and protect the roots from the cold in winter.
-In harsh climates, wrap the foliage in a winter fleece.
+Protect plant’s base with a thick mat of gravel or dead leaves to conserve soil moisture in summer and protect roots from cold in winter.
+In harsh climates, wrap foliage with a winter fleece.

-During the first two summers, ensure that the plant does not lack water and that the soil is never too dry or waterlogged: the base should remain cool.
-Once well established in well-draining soil, it will become increasingly resistant to drought.
+During first two summers, ensure plant does not lack water and that soil is never too dry nor waterlogged: base must remain cool.
+Once well established in well-draining soil, it will become increasingly drought-tolerant.

-After that, water every 15 days, no more, and only in case of prolonged drought in the southern regions of France.
-Elsewhere, in wetter areas, water more moderately in summer.
+After that, water every fortnight, no more, and only in case of prolonged drought in southern France.
+Elsewhere, in wetter regions, water more moderately in summer.
 In winter, it is content with rainwater.

 In open ground, phormium does not need fertiliser.